In 1975 I graduated from college with a degree in advertising. Forty-five years later, I am still working as a graphic designer.

 I picked up the opera’s account and Late Nite Grafix was really back in business.
 Shortly after getting the opera’s account, I also got their assistant marketing manager, Julie Blanke.
 She convinced me I needed to hire her to become my office manager and it was one of the smartest business decisions I ever made.
 She quickly became the most important person in my business.

 Together, we had clients like the Museum of New Mexico, and New Mexico MainStreet whose director, Elmo Baca, became a long-term friend.
 When he left NMM and became director of New Mexico Historic Preservation Division I continued to do design work for him.
+Meanwhile, back at New Mexico MainStreet, Rich Williams, (one of the few Woodstock attendees I have known) became director of MainStreet.
+Our connection with the program flourished, I created a lot of work I remain very proud of and most of all, I got to travel all around the state and meet a lot of great people.
+It really made me feel like I was a New Mexican.

 At one point, I had the dream of building my business so that I could play (mostly ski, at that time) while my business made money for me.
 So I began hiring employees.
 While it mostly worked out ok and I met some great people like Bob Bercaw (Bob #1), Claire Tyrpak and Tracy Tague (Bob #2 and #4…long story), I soon began to feel like I was playing kindergarten cop with my employees all day, and then working all night to catch up with my design work.